Ahmed7Mokhtar/weather-App/README.md

-# weather-App is a smiple weather website in which user can get the weather in his location and in many other places.
+# Weather-App is a simple weather website that allows users to check the weather in their current location, as well as in many other places.
+# Offers features such as current weather conditions, hourly forecasts, and 5-day forecasts.
+It also provides information on humidity, visibility, and pressure.
 # Integration with OpenWeather API.
-# used HTML, CSS, Javascript to build the website.
-# Check the link to the website here
+# Weather-App is a Simple weather website that was built using HTML, CSS, and JavaScript.